jenningsanderson/aws-athena-workshop/README.md

   sudo chown -R $1:jupyterhub-users /home/$1/
 ```

-Therefore,  `./new-user.sh <user>` makes the user and copies the contents of this repository into the home directory.
+Therefore,  `./new-user.sh <user>` makes the user and copies the contents of this repository into the home directory while resetting the proper permissions.

-Only after this step is complete should the participant try to log in.
+Only after this step is complete should the participant try to log in at [http://workshop.yetilabs.science:8000](http://workshop.yetilabs.science:8000).
 Whatever password they enter the first time will be their password for the duration of that account.